1. It’s highly effective and transformative.

 It’s been shown that hypnosis can help with so many different problems, from cancer to teeth grinding and everything in between.
-Because the very strong connection between the mind and the body, hypnotherapy taps into your mind and body’s natural ability to heal.
+Because of the very strong connection between the mind and the body, hypnotherapy taps into your mind and body’s natural ability to heal.

 The placebo effect is a well-accepted example of how the mind can positively affect the body.
 Just as powerful, but not as well known, is the nocebo effect.
 That is when a person’s negative beliefs create negative physical effects on the body.

 Modern medicine is now realizing how strong that link is, and how much your mind really impacts your health.
 That is what makes hypnosis so powerful with such a wide variety of ailments.
-It’s one of the best tools you can use to positively impact the mind and how you think about yourself, life and others.
+It’s one of the best tools you can use to positively impact the mind and how you think about yourself, life, and others.

 So, just how powerful is your mind?

 It’s been shown that the placebo effect can sometimes be so powerful as to completely cure diseases in some cases.
 Just as powerful, the nocebo has been shown to cause premature death in rare instances.

 If that can happen almost by accident, imagine what can be done by utilizing some of these tools on purpose, with your own best benefit in mind?